Growing From an Existing Foundation

 Quick and Collaborative Development

 Once the design decisions were made, development updates to the “new” library were fast and easy.
 I was able to quickly remap sass variables for the color palette, swap fonts, and tweak a few vertical spacing settings.
-Many of these tweaks were happening during the design process to demo to the client.
+Many of these tweaks happened live during the design demo to the client.

 The School of Engineering/TEES team were repository collaborators, so it was easy for them to track changes to the library relevant to their integration, or file issues if something wasn’t working properly.